D. W. Griffith: Early film career

-In 1908, Griffith accepted a role as a stage extra in Professional Jealousy for the American Mutoscope and Biograph Company, where he met cameraman Billy Bitzer, and his career in the film industry changed forever.
+In 1908, Griffith accepted a role as a stage extra in Professional Jealousy for the American Mutoscope and Biograph Company, where he met cameraman Billy Bitzer.
 In 1908, Biograph's main director Wallace McCutcheon Sr. fell ill, and his son Wallace McCutcheon Jr. took his place.
 McCutcheon Jr. did not bring the studio success; Biograph co-founder Harry Marvin then gave Griffith the position, and he made the short The Adventures of Dollie.
 He directed a total of 48 shorts for the company that year.

-Among the films he directed in 1909 was The Cricket on the Hearth, an adaptation of Charles Dickens' novel.
-Showing the influence of Dickens on his own film narrative, Griffith employed the technique of cross-cutting—where two stories run alongside each other, as seen in Dickens' novels such as Oliver Twist.
-When criticized by a cameraman for doing this in a later film, Griffith was said to have replied, "Well, doesn't Dickens write that way?".
+Among the films he directed in 1909 was The Cricket on the Hearth, an adaptation of Charles Dickens's novel.
+Showing the influence of Dickens on his own film narrative, Griffith employed the technique of cross-cutting—where two stories run alongside each other, as seen in Dickens's novels such as Oliver Twist.
+When criticized by a cameraman for doing this technique in a later film, Griffith was said to have replied "Well, doesn't Dickens write that way?".

 His short In Old California (1910) was the first film shot in Hollywood, California.
-Four years later, he produced and directed his first feature film Judith of Bethulia (1914), one of the earliest films to be produced in the US.
+Four years later, he produced and directed his first feature film Judith of Bethulia (1914).
 Biograph believed that longer features were not viable at this point.
 According to Lillian Gish, the company thought that "a movie that long would hurt [the audience's] eyes".

 Griffith left Biograph because of company resistance to his goals and his cost overruns on the film.
 He took his company of actors with him and joined the Mutual Film Corporation.
 There he co-produced The Life of General Villa, a silent biographical-action movie starring Pancho Villa as himself, shot on location in Mexico during a civil war.
 He formed a studio with Majestic Studios manager Harry Aitken, which became known as Reliance-Majestic Studios and later was renamed Fine Arts Studios.
 His new production company became an autonomous production unit partner in the Triangle Film Corporation along with Thomas H. Ince and Keystone Studios' Mack Sennett.
 The Triangle Film Corporation was headed by Aitken, who was released from the Mutual Film Corporation, and his brother Roy.